-Remember the day you had to make the choice about what career to choose?
+Remember the day you had to choose what career to choose?

 Choosing the right career is without a doubt the most important decision you will ever make – the path you choose shapes the remaining years of your life.
 It’s easy to get confused in such a situation, causing many people to hesitate after college simply because they have not yet decided what they want to be.